Fullmeasure.co.uk.

 Several providers run local courses at various levels.
 Some are subsidised and low cost.
 See the local paper for details.

-Online Courses
+Online Guides and Courses

 Alison.com offer a wide range of free online courses that you can study at your own pace.
 The basics tutorial, e-Citizen and touch typing courses are a good place to start.
 You need only fill in a simple form and follow the clear instructions in order to register an account and start using these courses.
 You will need an email address.